Gwendolen Buhr, MD, MHS, MEd

 Associate Professor of Medicine

 Duke University School of Medicine

 Dr. Gwendolen Buhr earned her medical degree at the University of Texas Health Science Center at San Antonio, completed residency training in Internal Medicine at Moses Cone Hospital in Greensboro, NC and then a geriatric fellowship at Duke University, during which she completed a masters in health sciences in clinical research.
+She also has a Masters in Adult Education from NC State University.
 She is now an Associate Professor with tenure at Duke in the Division of Geriatrics, Department of Internal Medicine.
-Her interests include geriatric and long-term care education, interprofessional health education, quality improvement, and transitions of care.
+Her interests include geriatric and long-term care education and interprofessional collaborative practice and education.